top of page

 You are not alone

-We will talk with you about all of your options and provide honest, truthful answers to all of your questions.
-There is no easy answer for a woman facing an unexpected pregnancy, but thoughtful conversations and time often provide the best answers.
+We will talk with you about all of your options and provide honest, factual answers to all of your questions.
 Hasty decisions can lead to unintended outcomes, so we encourage women to really think about their choices.
-We can provide helpful tools, reading material and information to assist in making the choice.
+We can provide helpful tools, and information to assist in making the choice.

 What do I do next?